Jahnavi-VV/Smart-Complaint-Routing-System-Salesforce/README.md

 ---

-🧠 Key Learnings
+## 🧠 Key Learnings

 Through this project, I gained a strong understanding of how real-world customer support systems are designed using Salesforce.

-Learned how to design custom objects and data models to represent business entities like Customers and Complaints.
+* Learned how to design **custom objects and data models** to represent business entities like Customers and Complaints.

-Understood how to create and use lookup relationships to connect data across objects.
+* Understood how to create and use **lookup relationships** to connect data across objects.

-Gained hands-on experience with Record-Triggered Flows to automate business processes.
+* Gained hands-on experience with **Record-Triggered Flows** to automate business processes.

-Learned how to implement rule-based automation for assigning complaints to the correct department.
+* Learned how to implement **rule-based automation** for assigning complaints to the correct department.

-Explored how to send dynamic email notifications using data from related objects.
+* Explored how to send **dynamic email notifications** using data from related objects.

-Developed skills in building reports and dashboards to analyze and visualize data.
+* Developed skills in building **reports and dashboards** to analyze and visualize data.

-Improved my understanding of user experience design, such as hiding fields and controlling access.
+* Improved my understanding of **user experience design**, such as hiding fields and controlling access.

-Learned how to think from a real-world system design perspective, not just implementation.
+* Learned how to think from a **real-world system design perspective**, not just implementation.

+---

+## 🏆 Conclusion

+The Smart Complaint Routing System demonstrates how Salesforce can be used to build an efficient and automated customer support solution.

+By automating complaint assignment and notifications, the system reduces manual effort, improves response time, and ensures that issues are handled by the right team.
+The integration of data modeling, automation, and analytics makes the system both functional and scalable.

+Overall, this project reflects real-world CRM practices and highlights the importance of automation in delivering better customer service experiences.

 ## 🏆 Conclusion